kc-workspace/asdf-gh/README.md

 There are several things template cannot generate for you, below are a list of thing we should do:

-1. make sure that your Github repo already exist at [kc-workspace/asdf-gh][plugin-gh]
+1. make sure that your GitHub repository already exist at [kc-workspace/asdf-gh][plugin-gh]
 2. please read [plugins create section][asdf-create-plugin] for more information
 3. remove `before start` section once you completed